klutchell/balena-mediaserver/README.md

 ### Tautulli

-Available via `http://tautulli:8181` internally or port `8181` on your Tailnet.
+Available via `http://localhost:8181` on the `service:proxy` network or port `8181` on your Tailnet.

-The Plex IP Address or Hostname can just be `plex` and port `32400` for direct access.
+The Plex IP Address or Hostname can just be `localhost` and port `32400` for direct access.

 This service can be disabled by setting the `DISABLE` service variable to any non-empty value.